Burakumin: Modern Japan (Meiji period to WWII)

 On 28 August 1871, the new Meiji government issued the Senmin Abolition Edict (賤民廃止令, Senmin Haishirei), commonly known as the Liberation Edict (解放令, Kaihōrei).
 The edict abolished the titles of eta, hinin, and others, declaring that these people were to be treated as commoners (heimin) in status and occupation.
 The reform was motivated partly by the need to create a unified tax system and an efficient national space, and partly by the influence of modern Western concepts of equality and human rights.

 However, the edict did not end social discrimination.
 While the former outcastes largely responded with elation, demanding equal rights and in some cases engaging in self-policing to become more acceptable to the majority, many commoners reacted with hostility, seeing the reform not as an elevation of the burakumin but as a demotion for themselves that violated the traditional "moral economy".
 Violent riots occurred in opposition to the edict, often linked to broader discontent with Meiji modernization policies like conscription and land tax reform.
 These included "eta hunts" (eta-gari) and the destruction of buraku homes and property.
-In June 1873, a major rebellion in Fukuoka Prefecture known as the Takeyari Ikki involved up to 300,000 people and resulted in the destruction of over 2,000 houses belonging to "new commoners", including the near-total destruction of the Horiguchi community in Hakata.
+In June 1873, a major rebellion in Fukuoka Prefecture known as the Takeyari Ikki involved up to 300,000 people and resulted in the destruction of over 2,000 houses belonging to burakumin, including the near-total destruction of the Horiguchi community in Hakata.
 The abolition of their traditional occupations, which had been guaranteed monopolies, was a double-edged sword: while it removed hereditary bonds to certain jobs, it also thrust many into economic difficulty as they were forced to compete with other entrepreneurs without state support.
-Discrimination was institutionalized through the koseki (family registry) system, which marked former outcastes as "new commoners", allowing their ancestry to be easily traced and perpetuating barriers to social integration.
+Discrimination was enabled through the koseki (family registry) system, which marked former outcastes as "new commoners", allowing their ancestry to be easily traced and perpetuating barriers to social integration.